 Biblical Creation and Storytelling

-Creation stories in the ancient Near East and the Bible both express a primeval battle of deity to create order out of chaos.
+Creation stories in the ancient Near East and the Bible both express a primeval battle to create order out of chaos.
 But how do they differ?

 The Universe in Ancient Imagination